kayomarz/ml-select/README.md

 experience.
 Maybe due to the changing ecosystem ReasonML teams might have to migrate to ReScript.

+One of our aims is to use **OCaml** or a dialect for frontend development.

-Owing to the **seemingly** fading away of ReasonML, maybe its not the best choice to start a big production level app using ReasonML but I don't yet know the ecosystem well enough to make this decision.
+Owing to fading away of ReasonML or so it **seems**, maybe its not the best choice to start a production level app using ReasonML but I don't yet know the ecosystem well enough to make this decision.

 Eventually we want to write correct and readable code in an expressive language.
 We also need to churn out top-notch apps despite their changing